ebdk/transaction-core/README.md

 # Transaction Core

 Hexagonal Spring Boot service that fulfils the Mendel REST challenge using Java 21 features (records, `var`, stream APIs) and an in-memory persistence adapter.
-The service stores transactions, allows creating them via POST/PUT, lists ids by type, and returns the recursive sum for any transaction chain.
+The service stores transactions via idempotent `PUT` requests, lists ids by type, and returns the recursive sum for any transaction chain.

 ## Requirements